At House of Raeford Farms, a turkey can become a meatloaf, a pot

 and bone-in meat products, as well as smoked and

-US and in certain international markets.
-Among
+in certain international markets.
+Among the largest

-from facilities in the southeastern US.
+the southeastern US.

 Raeford has processing plants and facilities in Georgia,